Automatic builds are configured by creating a _schedule.txt

 The _schedule.txt

 is a comma separated list of values.
-It contains three values:
+It contains three values, which are used to schedule a build and generate the management UI.

 For example: